List of United States men's international soccer players

-The following tables include various statistics for players on the United States men's national soccer team (featuring all caps, goals, assists and goalkeeper wins and shutouts) from the team's inception in 1916 through the January 28, 2023 game with Colombia.
+The following tables include various statistics for players on the United States men's national soccer team (featuring all caps, goals, assists and goalkeeper wins and shutouts) from the team's first match in 1916 through the November 18, 2025 game against Uruguay.
+As of September 2024, a total of 873 players have made at least one appearance for the United States men's national team.

 Appearances

-Players capped since 2022 are shown in Bold.
+Players capped since 2024 are shown in bold.

 Goals

-Active players are shown in Bold.
+Active players are shown in bold.

 Assists

-Active players are shown in Bold.
+Active players are shown in bold.

 USSF did not begin tracking assists until the 1970s.
 The top twenty are most likely accurate as no players before the mid-1980s amassed more than twenty or thirty caps.
 For example, Boris Bandov, the player active before 1980 with the highest number of caps, played 33 times between 1976 and 1983, while Perry Van der Beck played 23 times between 1979 and 1985.
 With the typical low scores of the times, it was unlikely any players before the 1980s assisted on more than a handful of goals.

 Wins

-Active players are shown in Bold.
+Active players are shown in bold.

 Shutouts

-Active players are shown in Bold.
+Active players are shown in bold.